 Matthew 7:12 tells us “Therefore, whatever you want others to do for you, do also the same for them…”

-When you treat each other well, you open the door for honest, loving communication that nourish both the parties.
+When you treat each other well, you open the door for honest, loving biblical communication in marriage that nourishes both the parties.

 Keep prayer at the heart of your marriage

 1 Thessalonians 5:17 tells us to “Pray continually.”
 Faith is at the heart of Christian lives, and that places it at the heart of Christian marriages too.
 Prayer aligns us with God and reminds of His love, care, compassion and faithfulness to us, and ours to Him.

 Prayer means taking problems before God too and letting Him know what is truly in our hearts.
 If you have concerns about communication in a Christian marriage, give them to God in prayer and let him know your worries.
 After all, he already knows your heart.

 The still, small voice inside will prompt you in how to communicate with your partner in a healthier way.

 Praying together is a beautiful way to strengthen your marriage.
 Sit together in prayer and ask for the strength and insight to good communication in a Christian marriage.